How to use IBM App Connect with Microsoft OneNote

 - The following table describes the service limits for the Microsoft OneNote connector:

-Limit type Limit per app per user (delegated context) Limit per app (app-only context) Requests rate 120 requests per 1 minute and 400 per 1 hour 240 requests per 1 minute and 800 per 1 hour Concurrent requests 5 concurrent requests 20 concurrent requests - All the supported actions in the Microsoft OneNote connector has
+Limit type Limit per app per user (delegated context) Limit per app (app-only context) Requests rate 120 requests per 1 minute and 400 per 1 hour 240 requests per 1 minute and 800 per 1 hour Concurrent requests 5 concurrent requests 20 concurrent requests - All the supported actions in the Microsoft OneNote connector have

 User ID as an input field.